stakater/kubestackplus-docs/content/for-developers/user-stories.md

 ## User Story # 14

-As a developer, I want to view historical (upto 14 days) metrics related to my applications, such as CPU usage, memory consumption, and response times, so that I can analyze their performance over time, identify trends, and optimize resource allocation and application behavior accordingly.
+As a developer, I want to view historical (14 days) metrics related to my applications, such as CPU usage, memory consumption, and response times, so that I can analyze their performance over time, identify trends, and optimize resource allocation and application behavior accordingly.

 ![type:video](https://www.youtube.com/embed/qokw8tuFLt8)